Aptomi/k8s-app-engine/docs/language.md

       pluggable, and allows developers to use their favorite framework for packaging applications.
 Aptomi can support applications manifests defined via ksonnet, k8s YAMLs, and more!
 * `discovery` - Every component can expose arbitrary discovery information about itself, in the form of labels, to other components.
 * `dependencies` - Other components within the service which the current component depends on.
-Defining dependencies helps Aptomi process discovery information and propagate parameters in the right order, and also allows you to control the correct instantiation/destruction order of application components.
+Defining dependencies helps Aptomi process discovery information and propagate parameters in the right order, also allowing you to control the correct instantiation/destruction order of application components.

 For example, here is how you would define an application which consists of Wordpress and MySQL database components:
 ```yaml